ThePenguinsGit/ihatemy.live/content/staffdocs/General/expectations.md

 ::
 ::card
 # Admin
-Admins are expected to deal with problems, player problems, server problems (on a small - medium scale) and in game problems.
+Admins are expected to deal with problems, player problems, server problems(like server config changes/helping with crashes) and in-game problems(like resetting quests/restoring lost items).
 They aren't expected to add features like quests, but if they want, they can!
 They get /op, related permissions and panel access to do some (light) server management.
 Admins can also update modpack servers and switch around mods if they are causing problems.
 ::